 How to Avoid Hiring an Illegal Immigrant

-Penalties for Hiring an Illegal Alien
+Penalties for Hiring an Illegal Immigrant

 Criminal Penalty – Being found guilty of a criminal violation is punishable by a fine of up to $3,000 for each unauthorized alien and/or up to six months imprisonment.

-Civil Penalty – Individuals found to have hired illegal aliens are subject to a civil penalty of $1,000 for each violation and to an administrative order requiring the return of any amounts received to the employee.
+Civil Penalty – Individuals found to have hired illegal aliens are subject to a civil penalty of $1,000 for each violation and to an administrative order requiring the return of any amounts given to the employee.

 The aforementioned penalties do not include the punishments for harboring illegal immigrants, which employers may also face if they are found to employ undocumented immigrants.